PyWavelets/pywt/doc/source/dev/preparing_windows_build_environment.rst

 .. note::

-    Python 2.7/3.2 distutils package is incompatible with current version of MinGW (4.7+) after MinGW dropped the `-mno-cygwin` flag.
+    Python 2.7/3.2 distutils package is incompatible with the current version (4.7+) of MinGW (MinGW dropped the ``-mno-cygwin`` flag, which is still passed by distutils).

     To use MinGW to compile Python extensions you have to patch the ``distutils/cygwinccompiler.py`` library module and remove every occurrence